 Injuries from car accidents, even from low-speed collisions in parking lots, can bring many forms of impairment in your life.
 It is important that these impairments are properly documented and you need knowledgeable help to do it right.
 What you do following an injury is important, but what you are not doing could hurt you more.

-If your incident took place in the West Michigan area, you can find no better representation and guidance than with the Nolan & Shafer.
+If your incident took place in the West Michigan area, you can find no better representation and guidance than with Shafer Swartz PLC.
 We have secured millions of dollars in compensation for our clients, and can protect you and help you get what you deserve.